 The typical way to conduct a survey is to ask respondents to fill out digital forms where you leave them to answer on their own.
 Switching to a chatbot, however, makes the experience more interactive and you lessen the chance the respondent not completing the survey.
 This is because a chatbot provides a conversational feel that is more engaging.

 With online learning becoming more popular, schools, universities, and other educational institutions need to be able to address the needs of students while still keeping them engaged in learning.
-Chatbots can help make online learning more interactive.
+Education chatbots can help make online learning more interactive.
 It can be used to conduct quizzes, learning exercises, and deliver other instructional modules.
 Instead of students only learning from videos or answering online test questionnaires, a chatbot conducting a quiz makes the learning experience much more interesting and engaging.

 Chatbots can be used to conduct online consultations, address minor health-related questions, provide information about drugs and medications, and track their own health symptoms.
 Clinics can also use chatbots in scheduling appointments, giving outpatient reminders, and alerting patients about prescription refills.